St Just-in-Roseland to Messack Point circular walk

 Compared to red squirrels, grey squirrels are able to eat a wider diet (including acorns), are larger so can survive colder winters, and are better able to survive in the fragmented habitats created by urbanisation.
 They are also thought to be carriers of a squirrel pox virus which they usually recover from but has been fatal to red squirrels, although red squirrels are now also developing some immunity.

-21. Continue ahead to cross the field to the bottom corner and reach the stile and footpath sign that you encountered earlier.
+21. As you enter the field, head downhill to the bottom corner to reach the stile that you encountered earlier.
 Cross the stile and follow the walkway back to the gateway into the field.

 Dragonflies were some of the first winged insects to evolve, around 300 million years ago in the "age of amphibians" before the dinosaurs.
 Fossils of early dragonflies have been found with wingspans of up to two feet across.